OctaDist/OctaDist.github.io/development.md

 ## Development
 ***

+### Introduction

+OctaDist is written entirely in Python 3 binding to Tkinter GUI platform.
+It has two sub-projects which they are developed for different purpose: a graphical user interface (GUI) and a command line interface (CLI) versions.
+The former is mainly developed for the end-users, who are not familiar with Linux command, while the latter is appropriate the users and programmer who are working with CLI.

+It is available for on Windows OS, macOS, and Linux OS for 32/64-bit system.

 ### Code maintenance

-OctaDist is written in Python 3 binding to Tkinter GUI platform.
+The source code of OctaDist is maintained on Github version control system.
-It has been tested and deployed on [Travis CI](https://travis-ci.org/), a continuous integration service.
-It is available for on Windows OS, macOS, and Linux OS for 32/64-bit system.
+Both  master revision and nightly development build have being tested and deployed on [Travis CI](https://travis-ci.org/), a continuous integration service.

 Matplotlib library is used for plotting the graph and displaying the molecule and octahedral structure. <br/>

-The program is maintained on Github version control system.
+### Contribution

+To give a contribution on program development, please pull request on [the OctaDist Github](https://github.com/OctaDist/OctaDist). <br/>
 If you found a bug in program, please submit it on [issues page](https://github.com/OctaDist/OctaDist/issues).
-To give a contribution on program development, please pull request on [the OctaDist Github](https://github.com/OctaDist/OctaDist). <br/>

 We appreciate all help and contribution in getting program development.

 ### OctaDist on PyPI
-OctaDist is also available as a Python package, which can be used with command line interface (CLI).
-The program is archived on [Python Package Index (PyPI)](https://pypi.org/project/octadist/).
+OctaDist is also available on [Python Package Index (PyPI)](https://pypi.org/project/octadist/).
-The source code repository for development build is at [OctaDist-PyPI](https://github.com/OctaDist/OctaDist-PyPI).
+The source code repository of this project is at [OctaDist-PyPI](https://github.com/OctaDist/OctaDist-PyPI).

 ### Program structure
 ***